Frechet differential of a power series in a Banach algebra: Abstract

 \section{Abstract}

-We present two new forms in which the Frechet differential of a power series in a Banach algebra can be expressed in terms of absolutely convergent series involving the commutant $C(T):A\mapsto [A,T]$.
-Then we apply the results to the analytic functional calculus in a complex Banach space.
+We present two new forms in which the Frechet differential of a power series in a unitary Banach algebra can be expressed in terms of absolutely convergent series involving the commutant $C(T):A\mapsto [A,T]$.
+Then we apply the results to study series of vector-valued functions on domains in Banach spaces and to the analytic functional calculus in a complex Banach space.